zauberware/hermine-chat/README.md

 You can open the chatwindow by adding a element with the class `hermine-chat-opener`.
 With the class `hermine-chat-toggler` you also can close the window with a click on those.

+If you want to open the chat window via an url, you can add a the following query parameter to the url: `?hermine_chat_open=true` for example `https://hermine.ai/agents?hermine_chat_open=true.

 ### How to change the avatar in the ai chat messages?

 The image from the floating button is loaded from the hermine.ai application.
 The property used for the image is the `ai_icon`.